git-fetch-git-roll-over/GradDog/docs/source/index.rst

 How to install
 --------------

-Create a directory called ``Auto-Diff``, and then open your command line prompt in that directory.
+Go to the directory that you want to run this package, and then open your command line prompt.

-* ``https://github.com/git-fetch-git-roll-over/cs107-FinalProject.git`` to download the package
+* ``https://github.com/git-fetch-git-roll-over/AutoDiff.git`` to download the package
+* ``cd AutoDiff`` to go inside the directory
 * ``virtualenv autodiff`` to create a virtual environment
 * ``source autodiff/bin/activate`` to activate the environemnt
 * ``pip install -r requirements.txt`` to install the necessary dependencies
+* ``cd forward_mode`` to go inside the modules
+* create your own driver script and please follows the basic demo for an illustration

 Basic Demo
 ----------